JoanBarduena/VideogameEngines/README.md

 - Maintain LShift to duplicate movement speed
 - Windows can be closed and docked in different positions.
 - To reopen them go to "View" on the top menu bar and search the window's name.
+- Delete to delete a game object selected.

 ## External Libraries in Use